SAVING RURAL HOSPITALS

 at Small Rural Hospitals

-Actual amounts are for rural hospitals with less than $30 million in total expenses in the most recent three years available.
+Actual amounts are from 2017-19 at rural hospitals with less than $30 million in total expenses.
 Estimates (dotted line) are from Figure 3-20.
-Adjusted values (solid line) are the estimated values reduced to reflect inflation between 2017 and 2020.
+Adjusted values (solid line) are the estimated values reduced to reflect inflation between 2018 and 2020.

 The Cost of Inpatient Care with Large Numbers of Swing Bed Patients